DinaAli2003/Store-Project/README.md

 # Store Project (Sales & Market Analysis)

 This project was developed as part of the DEPI Internship organized by the Ministry of Communication and Information Technology.
 The goal of the project was to build interactive dashboards that provide valuable insights into sales, profits, customers, and overall performance across different dimensions

-🚀 Project README: Interactive Sales & Market Performance Dashboard for a store
+🚀 Project README: Interactive Sales & Market Performance Dashboard
 1. Project Title: Sales & Market Dynamics Analyzer 📈
 2. Overview 💡
 This project is a powerful, interactive Microsoft Excel Dashboard Solution designed to provide a comprehensive, 360-degree view of sales performance, market trends, and key financial metrics.
 Built for high-speed analysis and data-driven strategy, the dashboard transforms raw sales data into actionable business intelligence, enabling users to quickly identify top performers, track targets, and understand consumer behavior.